 Accredited programs from one of the nation’s leading universities

 The Master of Science in Taxation program is offered by California State University, Northridge through its Department of Accounting and Information Systems in the David Nazarian College of Business and Economics, which is accredited by AACSB, the highest standard in business and management education, in partnership with CSUN’s Tseng College.
 CSUN is accredited by the Western Association of Schools and Colleges.

-Some students interested in a finance-based graduate degree may also be interested in our Master of Science in Accountancy.
+Some students interested in an accounting graduate degree may also be interested in our Master of Science in Accountancy.